antpas14/pythonDeck/README.md

 Later I found out online the mathematical results on this Italian forum, check it out if you are curious about it: http://www.matematicamente.it/forum/viewtopic.php?p=469119#p469119

-The script used can be found in the example folder
+The script used can be found in the example folder among others